 What about the crazy psychopath anarchist villains who just want to see the world burn?
 True, far more men than women are diagnosed with anti-social personality disorder, but that doesn’t mean there aren’t sadistic women who enjoy the suffering of others.
 Here, it is important to remember women, as scientifically shown, do tend towards emotional warfare, which includes relational attacks and psychological attacks.
 But that certainly doesn’t mean women won’t be physically violent as well.

 Lucre may well show great deviation in the execution, but riches and money is enticing to men and women alike.
 Men and women both like money, plain old money that can buy anything.
 Women may have a higher desire for jewelry, or else may be more likely to keep taken jewelry than a man who would take it for its value to sell.
 Men, I think from my own experience, may tend a little more towards entertainment than women – the big TV and fancy game systems, for example.
-However, if I had the money for it, I’d totally buy a PS4; there are men who like their pretty shinies, though oft of a different style than women.
+However, I totally have a big video game budget; there are men who like their pretty shinies, though oft of a different style than women.
 Clearly these stereotypes are not something you ought to stick to in any strictness.
 Men and women both like fancy clothes and fancy cars, quality living spaces and quality food.
 Having money means having things and it seems sentient beings like to have things regardless of other factors, like gender.
 What things vary from personality to race to culture to gender, but we all like to have things, generally speaking.

 So what are the motivations of a female villain?
 Drum roll please – the same motivations as a male villain.
 They’re not different.
 Execution may be different but the motivations are the same.
 You know why?
 Men and women are still both humans and humans want things that are the same things.
 Men and women are very similar.
 They really are.
 Are they different?
 Yes.
 But we cajole that the one is an alien species to the other – and while there are definitely very critical differences beyond genitalia between men and women, in general, they’re similar, sometimes the same even.
 Remember at the beginning of the post when I said it shouldn’t be so hard to write female personalities because they’re not going to be dramatically different from male personalities?
 Figuring out female motivations should be even easier than that, because they are no different than male motivations.